Jammed disks of two sizes and weights in a channel: Alternating sequences: Light large disks

 \subsection{$\Gamma_\mathrm{L}=\frac{1}{3}\Gamma_\mathrm{S}$.}

 This case of very light large disks exhibits the least complex behavior.
 It resembles the borderline case in some aspects and differs in others.
 For $\Gamma_\mathrm{L}>0$, all host populations are suppressed eventually as $\beta\to\infty$ and the tag population grows to its maximum value [Fig.~\ref{fig:f13}].

-Only hosts 1 show hints of a two stage process emerging as $\Gamma_\mathrm{L}$ becomes large: a quick initial rise followed by an equally fast drop.
+Only hosts 1 show hints of a two-stage process emerging as $\Gamma_\mathrm{L}$ becomes large: a quick initial rise followed by an equally fast drop.
 Compared to the case of Sec.~\ref{sec:1-over-2}, the second stage is now much faster in the event of strong gravity.
 The variation of excess volume and entropy with $\beta$ (not shown) is equally fast and all downward.

 The plot of $\bar{S}$ versus $\bar{V}$ [Fig.~\ref{fig:f16}] shows no complexity but is informative nevertheless.
 We observe that the relation between excess volume and entropy becomes increasingly linear as gravity becomes stronger.
 The only way to interpret this is that in the limit $\Gamma_\mathrm{L}\to\infty$ both quantities collapse discontinuously to zero as $\beta$ becomes nonzero.
 The initial macrostate has maximum disorder.
 The final state is the same singlet as identified in Sec.~\ref{sec:1-over-2}.